-Welcome to the most complete guide on how to start a blog on WordPress and make money blogging.
+This is the most complete guide that shows you how to start a blog on the WordPress platform.

 Bookmark this page now and refer back to it as needed!